mahmoudelfeelig/Gems/gameplay.md

 Abilities:
 - Rig: trap a block; any use, break, step, or block update triggers an explosion (five primed TNT, fuse configurable).
-- Remote Charge: arm a block within 10s, then detonate from anywhere within 1 minute.
+- Remote Charge: arm a block within 10s, then detonate from anywhere within 1 minute (has a cooldown).
 - Panic Ring: spawn primed TNT around you.
 - Breach Charge: immediate blast at the targeted block or entity with wither-skull style VFX.
 - Terror Trade: sacrifice yourself to attempt to kill a target (totems can save).
 Costs 2 max hearts and 2 permanent energy, limited to 3 uses per player.